- 2021 – : Associate Professor (tenured) in Political Science, Aarhus University

 In my SNSF Ambizione project I study both the causes and consequences of radical party emergence.
 Does voters’ perception of what can be said in the public discourse change due to the entrance of radical parties?
 Do social milieus ease the emergence of radical parties?

 One frequently debated solution to foster democratic norms when radical parties emerge is to ban these.
 I examine how banning political parties and employment bans of radicals affect political norms.

 I analyze how socialization processes affect political identities and the construction of political norms.
 Does military service produce radicals?
 Or is it the case that more radicals select into the military service?

 Violence as well as exclusionary policies against minorities are a central concern also in advanced democracies.
 In several projects I try to understand under which societal conditions exclusionary practices occur and how historical legacies of exclusion affects us today.

 In previous research I studied public opinion formation, party competition, diffusion processes and political protest.
-My research has been published in the American Journal of Political Science, the British Journal of Political Science, the European Journal of Political Research, and West European Politics amongst others.
+My research has been published in the American Journal of Political Science, the British Journal of Political Science, the European Journal of Political Research, and Political Science Research & Methods amongst others.